codio-content/MySQL_Aggregation/.guides/content/SQL-Group-By-1202.md

     -> WHERE reviews.product_id = 2 OR reviews.product_id = 4;
 ```

-The aforementioned query should output this, (it is not what we expected though):
+The aforementioned query should output this:

 ```
 +----+------------+------------+